Open Source PHP Library to Send Email Messages

 PHP API that allows sending messages with attachment, sending messages to multiple users, Twig integration, UTF-8 characters support and so on.

-The great thing about the Symfony's mailer component is the high availability.
-It uses a technique known as "failover" which make sure that emails are sent even if one mailer server fails.
+The great thing about Symfony's mailer component is the high availability.
+It uses a technique known as "failover" which makes sure that emails are sent even if one mailer server fails.
 The failover transport is configured with two or more transports.
 So if one fails it will automatically switch to the other transport to complete the sending task.
-It also very effectively manage load balancing and uses the “round-robin” technique to distribute the mailing workload across multiple transporters.
+It also very effectively manages load balancing and uses the "round-robin" technique to distribute the mailing workload across multiple transporters.

 The Mailer component has included support for several important features related to email message handling such as sending messages with attachments, sending messages to multiple users, multipart messages support, Twig integration, UTF-8 characters support, embed images inlining CSS Styles, messages encryption, and many more.

 At A Glance

 - View attachment

 - UTF-8 characters